-Below is a list of questions that are often used in interviews (not always, but a good lot of the time!).
+Below is a list of questions that are sometimes used in interviews.
 Before we talk about the questions, know that it is generally more than questions that you are being judged on, a smile can go a long way too, so don’t forget to throw in a few!

 Do you have any experience in…….
 If you are going for a job in a bar and you have never done bar work, when they ask you this question, try not to just say ‘No’.
 Think of what experience you do have and how it can apply to the position you are going for.
 ‘I have never worked in a bar, but I have been responsible for cash in my youth club, and I also have worked with customers in a shop as part of my Transition Year, and they were both happy to give me references’.
 The second answer is a lot more positive and more likely to leave a lasting impression.

 Try not to be daunted by the questions or the interview process, or maybe just be happy in the knowledge that everybody is a little bit daunted, so it is just about relaxing and doing your best with each question as they come.
-Every answer won’t be fabulous (if they are email us them : )) but the important thing is to relax and move on.
+Every answer won’t be fabulous, but the important thing is to relax and move on.
 One thing is for sure, the more interviews you do, the easier they become.

 - Tell me about yourself?

 - What do you know about our organisation?
 (Google can be a great initial tool for this!)

 - What do you see yourself doing in five years from now?